2gis/k8s-handle/README.md

 ```

 # Usage with CI/CD tools
-If you using Gitlab CI, TeamCity or something else, you can use docker runner/agent, script will slightly different:
+If you are using Gitlab CI, TeamCity or something else, you can use docker runner/agent, script will be slightly different:
 ```bash
 $ k8s-handle deploy -s staging
 ```